Finally Free of Schizoaffective Voices

 No Longer Hearing Schizoaffective Voices Is Very Precious to Me

 The fact that I no longer hear voices is very precious to me.
 They really disrupted my life.
-I often had to leave an event because I was hearing really loud “mean” voices and I needed to be safe at home where it was quiet until they settled down.
-I developed a routine for dealing with voices: I would watch Tori Amos: Live from the Artists Den, which is a recording of a very intimate and soothing performance by one of my favorite musicians.
+I often had to leave an event because I heard really loud “mean” voices, and I needed to be safe at home, where it was quiet until they settled down.
+I developed a routine for dealing with voices: I would watch Tori Amos: Live from the Artists Den, a recording of a very intimate and soothing performance by one of my favorite musicians.

 Several years ago, I listened to Tori Amos’ album Scarlet’s Walk and went on Facebook when I had this symptom, but Facebook got to be a very stressful place for my voices, so even though I sanitized my feed so I could go on it while I was hearing voices, I stopped going on Facebook while feeling any kind of stress.
 I was also afraid I would write something on social media that the voices said.
 That never happened.
 At any rate, Scarlet’s Walk remains a very important album to me.
 It helped bring me peace and sanity.